mdcao/npScarf/README.md

     $ bwa .....  | dd.

-The nanopore sequencing data for the Kpn2164 sample is made available [here](http://data.genomicsresearch.org/Download/npScarf/data/Kp2146_ONT.fastq.gz).
+The nanopore sequencing data for the Kpn2164 sample in fastq format is made available [here](http://data.genomicsresearch.org/Download/npScarf/data/Kp2146_ONT.fastq.gz).

+* In real-time mode, assuming the base-called data from Metrichor service are stored in folder Downloads, the pipeline can run with following command:

+    $ jsa.npReader --realtime --folder Downloads --fail --stat --number --output - \
+     | bwa mem XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX  \
+     | jsa.np.gapcloser